31 things to declutter this year

 - Single Socks– When you are all caught up on your laundry go through your odd sock basket and match up, get rid of any without mates.

 - Unloved toys– Donate or toss toys as needed.
-After the holidays kids have an excess and this is a great time to purge.
+After the holidays kids have an excess and this is a great time to declutter.

-- Unused sports equipment– Ice skates from lessons from two years ago that have never been picked up again?
+- Unused sports equipment– Ice skates from lessons two years ago that have never been picked up again?
 Donate them.
-Dry basketball?
-Toss it!
+Too small hockey gear?
+Sell it!

 - Items that don’t belong to you– If you have a spot that houses casserole dishes, borrowed books, etc waiting to be returned to friends and family that you borrowed from, go ahead and return it all asap!